alexkireeff/BCAS/readme.md

 # BCAS (Basic Computer Algebra System)

 This repository contains the source code for a basic Computer Algebra System (CAS) written in Haskell.
 The CAS allows users to manipulate and simplify equations using a set of predefined rules.
 The system currently supports addition and subtraction operations on integers, variables, and imaginary numbers.
-Please note that division is not implemented due to certain limitations and potential pitfalls.

 ## Project Structure